Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Materials and Methods

 \subsection{Effective medium modeling}

-To evaluate the effective dielectric and piezoelectric properties of our \AlScN/AlN nanowire-polymer composites subjected to mechanical loading along the nanowire axis, we employed an effective medium modeling approach.
-This framework combines analytical homogenisation based on Reuss \cite{reuss_zamm-j.appl.math.mech.z.furangew.math.mech._1929} and Voigt \cite{voigt_ann.phys._1889} averaging schemes, which correspond to iso-stress and iso-strain assumptions, respectively.
-To derive expressions describing the effective medium, we begin with the fundamental constitutive equations of piezoelectricity for both the direct and inverse effects and apply the appropriate boundary conditions.
-In the experimental configuration of the Berlincourt method, the measurement is performed under a charge-compensation (short-circuit) regime; consequently, the electric field within the active piezoelectric medium can be assumed to be zero.
-The Reuss model assumes uniform stress throughout the layers, corresponding to a series (stacked) arrangement along the loading direction (Figure\,\ref{fig6}a).
-In contrast, the Voigt model assumes uniform strain across all layers, equivalent to a parallel configuration with respect to the applied load (Figure\,\ref{fig6}b).
+To evaluate the effective dielectric, elastic and piezoelectric properties of our \AlScN/AlN nanowire-polymer composites subjected to mechanical loading along the nanowire axis, we employed an effective medium approach.
+To derive expressions describing the effective properties, we begin with the fundamental constitutive equations of piezoelectricity for both the direct and inverse effects and apply the appropriate boundary conditions.
+In the experimental configuration of the Berlincourt method, the measurement is performed under short-circuit conditions, i.e., the external voltage across the sample is zero.
+Consequently, the total voltage across the composite vanishes, whereas the local electric field within each constituent may in general be non-zero.
+The remaining boundary conditions are determined by the specific geometrical arrangement of the composite phases, as detailed below.

-Under the conditions described above, the effective properties of the heterostructure can be derived.
-The following expressions define the elastic compliance $S_{33,\mathrm{eff}}$, the piezoelectric stress coefficient $e_{33,\mathrm{eff}}$ and the dielectric constant $\varepsilon_{33,\mathrm{eff}}$ of the effective medium.

-The $f_i$ factors represent the fraction occupied by the $i$-th layer, which are determined by their thicknesses $t_i$ in the Reuss case and volumes $V_i$ in the Voigt case (cf. Figure\,\ref{fig6}).
-These two models provide simple methods for predicting the mechanical and electrical behavior of layered composites.
+\paragraph{Series electrical connection} In a series of stacked layers (see Figure\,\ref{fig6}a), an iso-stress condition throughout the layers can be assumed, corresponding to a Reuss averaging scheme \cite{reuss_zamm-j.appl.math.mech.z.furangew.math.mech._1929}.
+Furthermore, for such a layer stack sandwiched between two electrodes, the electric displacement is continuous across interfaces, and the voltage divides according to the permittivity of each layer.
+Under these boundary conditions, the effective piezoelectric charge coefficient of the stack is given by a thickness- and permittivity-weighted average of the individual layers